GoogleCloudPlatform/cloud-code-samples/nodejs/nodejs-guestbook/.readmes/intellij/README.md

 ![Kubernetes Architecture Diagram](../../img/diagram.png)

 ### Directory contents
+- `skaffold.yaml` - A schema file that serves as an entry point for all Skaffold modules in the app
-- `src/frontend` - Guestbook frontend service
+- `src/frontend/` - Guestbook frontend service, containing the following config files:
-- `src/backend` - Guestbook backend service
-- `skaffold.yaml` - A schema file that defines skaffold configurations ([skaffold.yaml reference](https://skaffold.dev/docs/references/yaml/))
+  - `skaffold.yaml` - A schema file that defines the frontend Skaffold module ([skaffold.yaml reference](https://skaffold.dev/docs/references/yaml/))
-- `kubernetes-manifests/` - Contains Kubernetes YAML files for the Guestbook services and deployments, including:

-  - `guestbook-frontend.deployment.yaml` - deploys a pod with the frontend container image
+  - `kubernetes-manifests/guestbook-frontend.deployment.yaml` - deploys a pod with the frontend container image
-  - `guestbook-frontend.service.yaml` - creates a load balancer and exposes the frontend service on an external IP in the cluster
+  - `kubernetes-manifests/guestbook-frontend.service.yaml` - creates a load balancer and exposes the frontend service on an external IP in the cluster

+- `src/backend/` - Guestbook backend service, containing the following config files:
+  - `skaffold.yaml` - A schema file that defines the backend Skaffold module ([skaffold.yaml reference](https://skaffold.dev/docs/references/yaml/))
-  - `guestbook-backend.deployment.yaml` - deploys a pod with the backend container image
+  - `kubernetes-manifests/guestbook-backend.deployment.yaml` - deploys a pod with the backend container image
-  - `guestbook-backend.service.yaml` - exposes the backend service on an internal IP in the cluster
+  - `kubernetes-manifests/guestbook-backend.service.yaml` - exposes the backend service on an internal IP in the cluster
-  - `guestbook-mongodb.deployment.yaml` - deploys a pod containing a MongoDB instance
+  - `kubernetes-manifests/guestbook-mongodb.deployment.yaml` - deploys a pod containing a MongoDB instance
-  - `guestbook-mongodb.service.yaml` - exposes the MongoDB service on an internal IP in the cluster
+  - `kubernetes-manifests/guestbook-mongodb.service.yaml` - exposes the MongoDB service on an internal IP in the cluster

+  ### Skaffold modules
+  The Guestbook app uses Skaffold configuration dependencies, or **modules**, to define individual configurations for the frontend and backend services.
+Each module constitutes a single build-test-deploy pipeline that can be executed in isolation or as a dependency of another module.

+  Cloud Code enables iterative development and debugging on a single module or a subset of many modules, and makes editing the skaffold.yaml file configuration with modules easier.
+Underlying Skaffold takes care of module dependencies and their order of deployment.

+  Guestbook runs both the frontend and backend modules by default.
+To run a single module, follow the steps in the section [Run individual services with Skaffold modules](#run-individual-services-with-skaffold-modules).

 ---
 ## Getting Started

 ### Run the app locally with minikube